 - Have all decision-makers on the tour

 - Be prepared with things to keep the kids busy on the tour so you can focus on notes and questions

 - Bring a digital camera and take pictures of each home or better yet, capture video.
 Your smartphone is great for this.
 Your designated agent would be happy to follow along and record for you so you can take notes.

 - Have a pen/pencil and notepad to make notes.
 You will forget.
 It’s important to note LIKES and DISLIKES for each home.

-- Example: Island in kitchen is amazing.
-Example: 3rd room for nursery is a bit small Example: Love the his and her walk in closets in master Example: Yard will require new landscaping
+- Example: Island in the kitchen is amazing.
+Example: 3rd room for the nursery is a bit small Example: Love his and her walk in closets in master Example: Yard will require new landscaping

 - Departing each home, Rank the home on a 1-10 scale on how likely you would be to write a compelling offer